5:125 Personal Technology and Social Media; Usage and Conduct

 - Be subject to remedial and any other appropriate disciplinary action for violations of this policy ranging from prohibiting the employee from possessing or using any personal technology or social media at school to dismissal and/or indemnification of the District for any losses, costs, or damages, including reasonable attorney fees, incurred by the District relating to, or arising out of, any violation of this policy.

-The Superintendent or designee shall:
+The Superintendent shall: